Ukraine conflict: Why Biden won't send troops to Ukraine

 But Ukraine is not a member of Nato, a factor that's been cited by Blinken to explain why the Americans will not fight for the values they so strenuously extol.
 There is a certain irony here, given that the conflict is about Putin's demands for guarantees that Ukraine never be allowed to join the military alliance, and Nato's refusal to give them.

-The Harvard professor and foreign policy realist Stephen Walt has argued that Nato's refusal to compromise does not make practical sense given its unwillingness to put any military muscle behind it.
+The Harvard professor and foreign policy realist Stephen Walt has argued the rejection of compromise by the US and other Nato countries does not make practical sense given their unwillingness to put any military muscle behind it.